pkourouklidis/panoptes-wiki/Scenario-3.md

 In this scenario, we ask the participants to modify the script from scenario 2 so that the concept shift is detected and we receive an email notification.
 The participants can use the _accuracycheck_ algorithm or implement their own algorithm for the _pythonFunction_ runtime.

 ## Simulation settings
-Apply the following settings in the [simulation dashboard](https://ui.digitaltwin.callcentre.panoptes.betalab.rp.bt.com/) and let it run for 100 calls:
+Apply the following settings in the [simulation dashboard](https://ui.digitaltwin.callcentre.panoptes.betalab.rp.bt.com/):

 Call Interval: minimum